algolia/algoliasearch-client-javascript/README.md

  * **aroundLatLng**: Search for entries around a given latitude/longitude (specified as two floats separated by a comma).<br/>For example, `aroundLatLng=47.316669,5.016670`.<br/>You can specify the maximum distance in meters with the **aroundRadius** parameter and the precision for ranking with **aroundPrecision**.
 For example, if you set aroundPrecision=100, two objects that are a distance of less than 100 meters will be considered as identical for the "geo" ranking parameter).<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.

  * **aroundLatLngViaIP**: Search for entries around a given latitude/longitude automatically computed from user IP address.<br/>For example, `aroundLatLng=47.316669,5.016670`.<br/>You can specify the maximum distance in meters with the **aroundRadius** parameter and the precision for ranking with **aroundPrecision**.
-For example, if you set aroundPrecision=100, two objects that are a distance of less than 100 meters will be considered as identical for the "geo" ranking parameter.<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.
+For example, if you set aroundPrecision=100, two objects that are in the range 0-99m will be considered as identic in the ranking for the "geo" ranking parameter (same for 100-199, 200-299, ... ranges).<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.

  * **insideBoundingBox**: Search entries inside a given area defined by the two extreme points of a rectangle (defined by 4 floats: p1Lat,p1Lng,p2Lat,p2Lng).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify the geo location of an object with the _geoloc attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.